 Freezing: for this recipe, I recommend freezing the scones before baking rather than after.
 Cut as usual, then freeze on a parchment-lined tray until solid.
 Transfer to an airtight container and freeze for up to three months.
 To bake from frozen, simply follow the directions as usual, but add a couple minutes onto the baking time.

 There are a couple reasons I choose frozen over fresh for this recipe.
 One, scones will achieve greater heights when cold ingredients are used, and frozen berries help with that.
 Two, fresh raspberries tend to get squished and you end up with pink mottled scones – if that’s your thing, then certainly use fresh.

-• This is for any short recipe: use cold ingredients.
-Here, I don’t bother with extra steps like freezing the coconut oil because it doesn’t make enough of a difference.
+- Use cold ingredients: I don’t bother with extra steps like freezing the coconut oil because it doesn’t make enough of a difference for this recipe.
 But certainly don’t add warm milk or melted oil, you’ll get puddles.

-• Cut with the sharpest knife you have.
-You can see in the pictures above that I had a little crumbling, and it’s because I used a dull knife.
+- Use the sharpest knife you have: you can see in the pictures above that I had a little crumbling, and it’s because I used a dull knife.
 If you use fresh raspberries, this isn’t as much of a concern, but still a good idea in any case.

 - 1 tablespoon baking powder